arsenijesavic/cityguerilla.org/src/pages/project/2018-06-08-the-symphony-of-savamala-project.md

 ---
 templateKey: action
-title: The Symphony of Savamala Project
+name: The Symphony of Savamala Project
 description: >-
   The Guerilla team began to deal with sounds and sound-art as early as 2011 — forming Guerilla’s Trashophonic Orchestra with the idea of using recycled